Cryptocurrency

 This is a set of words your crypto wallet generates (like a master password) that lets you access your crypto, no matter what happens to the wallet itself.
 The words in a seed phrase are randomly generated when setting up your wallet.
 Therefore, this phrase should be written down and kept in a safe place so you can use it when needed.
 Most importantly, never give out your seed phrase.
 Phishing scams may try to ask you for your seed phrase, but the only person who should ever have your seed phrase is you.
 If someone uncovers your seed phrase, they can control all the crypto in your wallet.

-Only portion a small percentage of your investment portfolio to cryptocurrencies.
-The future of the crypto industry is yet to be seen as it is still so new.
-This makes it very volatile and hacks, bad news, and other world events can affect crypto prices in a major way.
-You do not want to invest a large percentage only for it to drop a lot in value and hurt you financially for your future.
+Only allocate a small percentage of your investment portfolio to cryptocurrencies.
+The future of the crypto industry is yet to be seen as it is still very new.
+This makes it very volatile, and hacks, bad news, and other world events can affect crypto prices in a major way.
+You do not want this to cause significant financial harm to your future.

 Dollar-cost average your way in.
 This is when you buy a little every few days, weeks, or months.
 No one knows exactly what the market will do, and this can prevent you from going all in on an asset only for it to lose quite a bit in value shortly after.